Andrew-S-Rosen/cbe504/main.typ

 #footnote[This can be written more compactly in matrix form as $bold(nu) dot.op bold(A)^"T" = bold(0)$.]

 Throughout this course, we will mostly write out the systems of equations, avoiding the need for a linear algebra-based perspective.
-However, the matrix representations were nonetheless included in our prior discussion to emphasize a different way of thinking about expressing chemical reactions.
+However, the matrix representations were nonetheless included in our prior discussion to emphasize a more mathematically compact way of thinking about expressing chemical reactions and to clarify the meaning of the subscripts we will use frequently throughout the course.
-The matrix forms are also convenient from a computational perspective, as they are a more compact and more efficient way to express the system of equations.
+The matrix forms are also convenient from a computational perspective, as they are a more efficient way to express the system of equations.

 == The Rate of Reaction <the-rate-of-reaction>